 Continuing with the previous example, say your daughter lived in the aforementioned house while taking care of you for at least two full years before you applied for Medicaid.
-If your daughter’s care enabled you to delay the move into a nursing home, then the transfer of the house into her name will not result in any kind of penalty.
-This “child caregiver exemption” is valid even if you apply for Medicaid within five years of the transfer.
+If your daughter’s care enabled you to delay the move into a nursing home, then the transfer of your house into her name for less than FMV (free) would not result in any kind of penalty.
+This “child caregiver exemption” is valid even if a senior applies for Medicaid within five years of the transfer.

 Finally, there is never any penalty imposed on gifts between spouses.
-Since the total assets of both spouses are counted when one spouse applies for Medicaid, there is no reason to impose a penalty on such transfers, and indeed that is exactly how the law reads.
+Since the total assets of both spouses are counted when one spouse applies for long-term care Medicaid, there is no reason to impose a penalty on such transfers, and that is exactly how the law reads.

-It is possible to remedy a disqualifying asset transfer within a look-back period by returning all the gifted assets to the Medicaid applicant.
-(In some states, returning only part of the gift will reduce the penalty period accordingly, but other states do not accept partial returns.)
+It is possible to remedy a disqualifying asset transfer within a look-back period if all the gifted assets are returned to the Medicaid applicant.
+(In some states, returning only part of the gifted funds will reduce the penalty period accordingly, but other states do not accept partial returns.)

 This is not always, possible, though.
-Gifts to family and friends may have already been spent, or they may refuse to return the gift.
+Monetary gifts to family and friends may have already been spent, or they may refuse to return these assets.
 Of course, returning these funds will most certainly result in excess resources and still disqualify the applicant.
-However, they would have another opportunity to properly spend down their assets and fund their own care, if only for a short time, before qualifying for Medicaid.
+However, they would have another opportunity to properly spend down their assets and fund their own care, if only for a short time, before qualifying for Medicaid long-term care.